cartoon-raccoon/oyster/docs/functions.md

 Recursive functions can be defined and called in Oyster, but they are still very wonky and won't be helpful the vast majority of the time.
 It is best to stick to an iterative approach to scripting.
 This applies to most shell scripting languages.

 ### Variables
 The shell can also accept user-defined variables.
-Variables can take one of three main types: Str (string), Int (integer) and Flt (float).
+Variables can take one of four types: Str (string), Int (integer), Flt (float) and Arr (array).

 There are two ways to define variables: implicitly, and with the `let` command.
 ```